 - In a medium bowl, whisk together flour, cream of tartar, baking powder, baking soda and salt.
 Set aside.

 - In a stand mixer, beat butter and sugar until light and fluffy.
 Add egg and vanilla extract, mixing until combined.
 Add flour mixture 1/2 cup at a time, mixing until completely combined.
 Stir in sprinkles until evenly distributed (you can do this by hand or with the stand mixer).

-- Roll one heaping tablespoon of dough into balls and place on prepared baking sheet – leaving about an inch for spreading.
+- Roll one heaping tablespoon of dough into balls (I use a medium cookie scoop) and place on prepared baking sheet – leaving about an inch for spreading.